Kitware/CMake/Help/command/if.rst

 Finally, if no ``condition`` is true, ``commands`` in the optional ``else`` block are executed.

-Per legacy, the :command:`else` and :command:`elseif` commands admit an optional ``<condition>`` argument.
+Per legacy, the :command:`else` and :command:`endif` commands admit an optional ``<condition>`` argument.
 If used, it must be a verbatim repeat of the argument of the opening